fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.12.4 =
+Optimizes the way sliders are resized when the browser window is resized.
+Fixes a bug when prefixing taxonomy term URLs with /inventory to avoid extraneous database queries.
+This was breaking the menu administration page.
+Updates the install instructions in readme.txt.

 = 14.12.3 =
 Fixes a CSS bug in the inventory grid shortcode and widget.
 Fixes a bug causing duplicate search results in some themes since 14.12.2.